 Everyone comes up with a different image when I mention “frugal RV.”
 Some think of a young couple in a converted utility van boondocking in the woods.
 Others picture a large motorhome in a Walmart parking lot.
 Still, others envision a camper adding solar power to a fifth-wheel trailer.

 Technically, all are truly frugal RVers — reducing the cost of travel.
 However, the typical frugal RVer is following an economic philosophy rather than a mandate.
 Yes, in some cases, frugality is a necessity, giving homes to the homeless.

 But must frugal RVers choose to be so to travel more and spend less.
-A frugal RVer seeks value for every dollar spent: buying a rig, filling it with fuel, finding enjoyable campsites, making meals, sharing the outdoors, broadening horizons.
+A frugal RVer seeks value for every dollar spent: buying a rig, filling it with fuel, finding enjoyable campsites, making meals, sharing the outdoors, and broadening horizons.

 Traveling in a frugal RV can be as varied as the purposes for travel.
 Some campers are getting away while others are going towards.
-Many will carry all the necessities for a dinner party and others will have a single plate and cup for each occupant.
+Many will carry all the necessities for a dinner party, and others will have a single plate and cup for each occupant.

-Other frugal RVers will work on their own rigs and some will seek the lowest cost repair station.
+Other frugal RVers will work on their own rigs, and some will seek the lowest-cost repair station.
 The common element among all is value — paying what something is truly worth rather than whatever the market will bear.

 Want to Connect With a Community of Over 1,078 RV Enthusiasts?

 I sincerely hope you’ll bookmark and return to RV Troop often as I populate it with helpful articles for you.
 I’m also offering free membership in our Frugal RV tips Facebook group to help you travel more and spend less.
-Consider joining us there too!
+Consider joining us there, too!

 RV Living Cheap!
 How to Save $100’s per Month!
 (Video)